Luna-devv/mellow-web/public/legal/terms.md

 ## Terms of Service
 **last modified 10/22/2024 (MM/DD/YYYY)**

 These Terms of Service apply to the website "wamellow.com," all its associated subdomains, and our Discord bot application(s) with the user ID(s) "1125449347451068437".
 "we", "us", and "our" refer to the online service Wamellow.

 ## General
-This page contains the terms of use ("Agreement," "Terms of Use") that all users must adhere to.
+This page contains the Terms of Service ("Agreement," "Terms of Use") that all users must adhere to.
 We are required to clearly define the applicable rights and limitations.
 By using our service, you …
 * (1.) … accept these Terms of Service.
 * (2.) … accept our Privacy Policy.
 * (3.) … automatically enter into a contract between you (the "Consumer," "User"), us, and these Terms of Service.